neolp/itmp/README.md

 [16, 713845233, "com.myapp.mytopic1", {}]
 ```

-A Broker, receiving a "SUBSCRIBE" message, can fullfill or reject the subscription, so it answers with "SUBSCRIBED" or "ERROR" messages.
+A Broker, receiving a "SUBSCRIBE" message, can fulfill or reject the subscription, so it answers with "SUBSCRIBED" or "ERROR" messages.

 If the Broker is able to fulfill and allow the subscription, it answers by sending a "SUBSCRIBED" message to the Subscriber